 During the American Revolution, Lafayette served admirably in many battles, like the Battle of Brandywine and the Battle of Rhode Island.
 During the time, Lafayette also returned to France for a short period to try and negotiate for French support for the American Revolution.
 After returning from his trip to France, General Lafayette helped to block British troops at Yorktown from reaching General Washington’s Continental Army, allowing General Washington to better prepare his troops for battle against the British Army.

-In 1778, Lafayette once again returned to France to assist the French King.
+In 1778, Lafayette once again returned to France to assist the French king.
 Lafayette tried to encourage King Louis XVI to follow America’s examples of freedom and government brought on by the American Revolution.
-King Louis XVI respected Lafayette and soon brought forth changes to the French government such as the “Declaration of the Rights of Man and the Rights of Citizens”, which closely resembled the Constitution of the United States.
-Lafayette was then made a commander-in-chief by the king to aide his country in its own French Revolution.
+King Louis XVI respected Lafayette and soon brought forth changes to the French government such as the “Declaration of the Rights of Man and the Rights of Citizens,” which closely resembled the Constitution of the United States.
+Lafayette was then made a commander in chief by the king to aid his country in its own French Revolution.

-In 1792, the French Revolution turned and Marquis de Lafayette was captured, while trying to escape back to the United States.
+In 1792, the French Revolution turned and Marquis de Lafayette was captured while trying to escape back to the United States.
 Lafayette became a prisoner of war for more than five years.
 In 1797, Napoleon Bonaparte assisted in getting Lafayette released from prison.
-Lafayette never fully agreed with the French government under the rule of Napoleon Bonaparte and his supporters and refused to participate in its sessions.
+Lafayette never fully agreed with the French government under the rule of Napoleon Bonaparte, and his supporters refused to participate in its sessions.